harvardinformatics/informatics-website/docs/faq/index.md

     You can contact Research Computing via their [contact page :octicons-link-external-24:](https://www.rc.fas.harvard.edu/about/contact/){:target="_blank"} for any questions related to HPC hardware or software environments.
 You can contact FAS Informatics for questions related to bioinformatics support via our [contact page](../contact/index.md).

+??? question "How can I create an account for the cluster?"

+    ##### How can I create an account for the cluster?

+    Cluster account creation is handled by Research Computing.
+See [their documentation](https://docs.rc.fas.harvard.edu/kb/how-do-i-get-a-research-computing-account/) regarding how to request an account.

 ??? question "How can I know about future workshops?"

     ##### How can I know about future workshops?